-- (1) Admission of new members - (a) Eligibility
+(1) Admission of new members

+(a) Eligibility

-Membership of the CIO is open to anyone over the age of 18 years old who is interested in furthering its purposes, and who, by applying for membership, has indicated their agreement to become a member and acceptance of the duty of members set out in sub-clause (3) of this clause.
+Membership of the CIO is open to anyone who is interested in furthering its purposes, and who, by applying for membership, has indicated their agreement to become a member and acceptance of the duty of members set out in subclause (3) of this clause.
 Only individual members are permitted, no corporate bodies or unincorporated organisations may be members.

-- (b) Classes of membership: - Junior Members: people under the age of 18 years, who have been proposed by two Full members, who have attended at least one CIO caving meet where Full Members were present, and who have been accepted as a Junior Member by a resolution of the charity trustees; - Probationary Members: people over the age of 18 years, who have been proposed by two Full members, who have attended at least one CIO caving meet where Full Members were present, and who have been accepted as a Probationary Members by a resolution of the charity trustees; - Full Members: people who have been Probationary Members for at least six months, who have completed a training process (as defined by the charity trustees) and who have been approved for Efull membership by a resolution of the charity trustees; - Affiliate Members: either - (i) Former Full or Probationary Members who are unable to play a full part in CIO activities, but who wish to continue their association with the CIO, and who have been accepted as an Affiliate Members by a resolution of the charity trustees; or - (ii) persons over the age of 18 years, who wish to become members of the CIO, but who are unable to take part in the regular caving activities and who have been approved by a resolution of the charity trustees
+(b) Classes of membership:

+- Junior Members: people under the age of 18 years, who have been proposed by two Full members, who have attended at least one CIO caving meet where Full Members were present, and who have been accepted as Junior Members by a resolution of the charity trustees; - Probationary Members: people over the age of 18 years, who have been proposed by two Full members, who have attended at least one CIO caving meet where Full Members were present, and who have been accepted as Probationary Members by a resolution of the charity trustees; - Full Members: people who have been Probationary Members for at least six months, who have completed a training process (as defined by the charity trustees) and who have been approved for full membership by a resolution of the charity trustees; - Affiliate Members: either - (i) Former Full or Probationary Members who are unable to play a full part in CIO activities, but who wish to continue their association with the CIO, and who have been accepted as Affiliate Members by a resolution of the charity trustees; or - (ii) persons over the age of 18 years, who wish to become members of the CIO, but who are unable to take part in the regular caving activities and who have been approved by a resolution of the charity trustees.